AprilWei001/NIM/README.md

 ```
 ## Estimating heritability with RHE-mc
 ### Information about RHE-mc
-Information about RHE-mc can be found at (https://github.com/sriramlab/RHE-mc)
+Information about RHE-mc can be found at [RHE-mc GitHub](https://github.com/sriramlab/RHE-mc)
 ### Simulated data
 The gcta64 simulated phenotype does not have a header, e.g.: